Turbulence and dust fragility in protoplanetary discs: Data Availability

-The correlations between the turbulence level and dust fragility found in the last section motivate us to test various combinations of \vfrag and $\alpha$ in dust evolution models to investigate which combinations can simultaneously reproduce multiple observables other than the inferred maximum particle sizes $a_\mathrm{max}$.
+The correlations between the turbulence level and dust fragility found in the last section motivate us to test various combinations of \vfrag and $\alpha$ in dust evolution models to investigate which combinations can simultaneously reproduce \textit{multiple} observables in disc continuum observations other than the inferred maximum particle sizes $a_\mathrm{max}$.
+We note here that the following analysis is not aiming for any specific discs but for general Class II protoplanetary discs.